osgi/osgi.enroute.site/_appnotes/resolving.md

 ## OSGi's Best Kept Secret

 This Application Note is about _resolving_ in OSGi.
-The OSGi Framework has always used a _resolver_ to _wire_ a given set of bundles together.
-However, the same resolver can also be used to select a set of bundles from a much larger set.
+The OSGi Framework has always used a _resolver_ to _wire_ a given set of bundles together, ensuring that only valid wires are made.
+However, the same OSGi resolver can also be used to select a set of bundles from a much larger set.
 This application note discusses this secondary usage.

-Resolving in this App note is therefore the process of constructing an application out of _resources_.
-Resolving takes a list of _initial requirements_, a description of the _target system(s)_, and one or more _repositories_.
-It will use the list of initial requirements to find resources in the repository that provide the required capabilities.
-Clearly, these resources have their own requirements, retrieving applicable modules is therefore a recursive process.
-A _resolver_ will find a solution consisting of a set of resources where all requirements are satisfied or indicates there is no solution.

 The resolver model is based on technology developed in OSGi since 2006 with [RFC-0112 Bundle Repository](http://www.openehealth.org/download/attachments/688284/rfc-0112_BundleRepository.pdf).
 This RFC laid out a model that was gradually implemented in the OSGi specifications and for which many tools were developed.
 Resolving automates a task that is mostly done manually today.